 Contact Us Today For Your Sports Injuries Treatment

 The Podiatrists here at the Ankle and Foot Centers of Georgia are highly trained in all facets of sports medicine, and will provide you with the best treatment for your sports related injuries.
-To help you get back into the game, please call the Ankle and Foot Centers of Georgia today at: 404-351-5015.
-Or you can CLICK HERE to contact us by email.
+To help you get back into the game, please call the Ankle and Foot Centers of Georgia today at 404-351-5015 or CLICK HERE to contact us by email.